act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Failed Example 3

-Links created via scripting with [explicit role](#explicit-role) of link, but lead to resources that offer different content:
+These two HTML `span` element have an [explicit role](#explicit-role) of link, but lead to resources that offer different content.

 ```html
 <span